 Costs and Requirements

 There are no monetary dues to join PIE Network.
-There are, however, two significant organizational commitments:
+There are, however, two significant organizational commitments members are asked to make (detailed below), which will be reviewed annually:

-Connections and meetings are of the strongest quality when participants are present and active contributors.
-This is best demonstrated through the lead executive of an organization prioritizing in-person participation at a PIE Network event every year.
+The organizations working together through the Network know that the Network’s value is built through a commitment to giving as well as getting value.
+This means a commitment to be present to support other colleagues as well as benefiting from the support of colleagues from across the country.
 The lead executive of the organization should be committed enough to membership to prioritize attending at least one event per year (including the spring executive’s meeting, the fall summit, or other Network working meeting).
-Engagement is reviewed annually and nonparticipating organizations risk losing membership.
+Engagement is reviewed annually and nonparticipating organizations risk losing membership if a clear pattern of disengagement is evident.

-In general, we carefully guard how often we tap members with information requests such as Network-wide surveys.
-However, we deeply value the “give back” component of Network membership, as an opportunity for every member to be a learner and a teacher.
-Member organizations commit to participating in a survey of legislative and policy work in a given year (conducted annually in the summer) as well as in a brief survey of upcoming policy priorities (conducted annually in the winter).
-These surveys help connect members with others working on similar issues and elevate issues of collective priority to drive toward solutions and supports.
+In general, the Network’s team is careful about how often we tap members with information requests such as Network-wide surveys.
+We ask for participation in two surveys: one asks about legislative and policy work advanced during the year (conducted annually in the summer) and the other is a brief survey of upcoming policy priorities (conducted annually in the winter).
+These surveys help connect members with others working on similar issues, elevate issues of collective priority to drive toward solutions and supports, and help Network policy partners know where to invest the most in new policy resources.